 Constructs related to institutional logics have a long history in the social sciences.
 This is not surprising, as scientific theories build on previous ones (Merton, 1965).
 And there is considerable, if imprecisely defined, overlap and interdependence between these constructs.
 Again, this is not surprising, as most social-science theories (certainly most sociological theories) are natural-language theories, which are inherently more ambiguous than formal (mathematical) theories.
-Below, we survey precursors in chronological order, which allows us to trace their temporal development and note interdependencies among them.
-This survey is non-parochial, in that some of the concepts analyzed come from cultural anthropology rather than sociology, but it is not universal, as it stays away from cognitive linguistics, which is seldom used by those who study organizations.
+Precursors are surveyed in chronological order, in order to trace their temporal development and note interdependencies among them.
+This survey is non-parochial, in that some of the concepts analyzed come from cultural anthropology rather than sociology, but it is not universal, as it stays away from cognitive linguistics, which is seldom used by those who study organizations.5

-The earliest precursor to institutional logics is Weber's idea of the Protestant ethic - the moral view that individuals should strive to achieve success through hard work and thrift, and that success is an indicator of divine grace - which he argued was a key driver of the rise of capitalist enterprise in Western society (Weber, 1904-05 [1958]; 1946).
-More generally, Weber
+The earliest precursor to institutional logics is Weber's idea of the Protestant ethic-the moral view that individuals should strive to achieve success through hard work and thrift, and that success is an indicator of divine grace-which he argued was a key driver of the rise of capitalist enterprise in Western society (Weber, 1958, 1946).
+More generally, Weber analyzed "value spheres," which included religion, the economy, politics, the erotic, science, and the family (Weber, 1946)-a list very similar to the list of institutional spheres proposed by Friedland and Alford (1991).